UW-HPC/Parallelizing-Python-Workshop/lab3/lab3_instructions.md

 ## Parallel PI

 Picture the unit circle (radius = 1, centered on zero) inside the unit square.
-The area of the circle divided by the area of the square is (\pi r2) / (2 r)2 = \pi / 4.0.
+The area of the circle divided by the area of the square is (&pi; r2) / (2 r)2 = &pi; / 4.0.
 A random (x, y) point, -1 < x < 1, -1 < y < 1, must fall within the square.
 The probability that it also falls within the circle is proportional to the area of the circle.
-Thus, if I generate X random points, the number of points that fall within the circle divided by the total number of points approaches \pi / 4.0 as X approaches infinity.
+Thus, if I generate X random points, the number of points that fall within the circle divided by the total number of points approaches &pi; / 4.0 as X approaches infinity.
 That is,

-\pi = 4.0 * (number of circle points / X)
+&pi; = 4.0 * (number of circle points / X)

-Write a parallel Python program to calculate \pi.
+Write a parallel Python program to calculate &pi;.
 Let X = 100,000.
-Run the calculation 1000 times and average the values of \pi computed.
+Run the calculation 1000 times and average the values of &pi; computed.

 ## Breadth-First Search